|

 • Adjust the Spice Level: Feel free to adjust the amount of red pepper flakes (or Aleppo pepper) to your preferred level of heat.
 Start with less and add more if desired.

-• Freshness is Key: Use fresh garlic, cilantro, and lemon juice for the most vibrant flavor.
+• Freshness is Key: Use fresh garlic, cilantro, and lemon juice for the most bold flavor.

 • Optional Additions: Some variations of Batata Harra include a sprinkle of paprika for color or a squeeze of pomegranate molasses for a touch of sweetness and tang.
 Feel free to experiment!